Salk-Harnessing-Plants-Initiative/greenhouse-giraffe-uploader/README.md

 * Important: Relies on the fact that the file creation timestamp in the Windows filesystem has millisecond (and microsecond) granularity.
 This chronology helps distinguish adjacent images which might be stitched together in the future.

 # Installation
-Use Windows Powershell to make your life easier.
+You should use Windows Powershell during this installation.

 ## Part 1: Dependencies
 0. Install git https://git-scm.com/download/win